immunomind/assessment_R_dev_fall2020/specification_jaccard_index.md

 # Specification: Jaccard index

-# Problem Specification

 ## Overview

 In this task you will implement one of the most common methods for comparing immune system datasets – Jaccard index.
+The specification or problem statement is broken down into two parts:

-The "Scientific background" section provides a high-level scientific overview and motivation for coding Jaccard index.
-The "Technical specification" section provides a detailed API and testing approach to the function.
-Enjoy and let us know if you have any questions!
+- The **Scientific background** section provides a high-level scientific overview and motivation for coding Jaccard index.
+- The **Technical specification** section provides a detailed API and testing approach to the function to be coded. **We expect the solution which is based on this document**.

+Enjoy and let us know if you have any questions! hr+r@immunomind.io.

-## 🧬 Scientific background
+## 🧬 Scientific specification

 ### Data overview

 We work with the immune system data.
-Immune system has different types of cells, and in this task we focus on developing an analysis method for one specific type of cell called "T-cells".
+Immune system has different types of cells, and in this task we focus on developing an analysis method for one specific type of cell called **T-cells**.

 T-cells are cells that actively seek viruses in the blood of an organism and initiate the immune response.
 If you find equal or similar T-cells in different patients, this may indicate a similar underlying immune process or similar infection of the hosts.

-In this task, each file except the metadata file is an immune system dataset corresponding to a specific patient: one file - one sample / patient.
-Each dataset is called an "immune repertoire" or "clonotype table".
+In this task, each file except the **metadata file** is an immune system dataset corresponding to a specific patient: one file = one sample, one sample = one patient.
+Each dataset is called an **immune repertoire** or **clonotype table**.

-"Clonotype" is a name given to T-cells and is a row in the clonotype table.
+**Clonotype** is a name given to T-cells and is a row in the clonotype table.
 We compare T-cells by their DNA or Protein sequences.
-DNA sequences of clonotypes are stored in the "CDR3.nt" column, and Protein sequences of clonotypes are stored in the "CDR.aa" column.
+DNA sequences of clonotypes are stored in the **CDR3.nt column**, and Protein sequences of clonotypes are stored in the **CDR.aa column**.

-The pool of immune repertoires of patients has a corresponding file "metadata.txt" with meta-information about the patients, such as age, condition, history of diseases, specific gene profile, etc.
+The pool of immune repertoires of patients has a corresponding file **metadata.txt** with meta-information about the patients, such as age, condition, history of diseases, specific gene profile, etc.

 The analysis is done on immune repertoires and occasionally uses the metadata to group and sample patients.